Astemes/astemes-lunit/docs/10_Basics/Basics.md

 A good workflow is to keep a separate LabVIEW project file as a test suite where all tests are collected.
 Tests may be moved from the active project into this test suite and the test suite may then be added to the active LabVIEW project as a project item.
-All tests within the test suite project may then be executed using the right clikc menu option, but will not be executed when running all tests in current project from the tools menu option and will not need to be loaded with the project.
+All tests within the test suite project may then be executed using the right click menu option, but will not be executed when running all tests in current project from the tools menu option and will not need to be loaded with the project.

 ![Run nested project](img/run_nested_project.png)